Poetry on the Web

 Entanglements at wake Forest university

 Amy Catanzano and Satya Gontcho A Gontcho perform a danced-poem at Wake Forest University for Entanglements: A Conference on the Intersections of Science, Poetry, and the Arts (starting at 5:00).
-Gontcho A Gontcho performs an original Odissi choreography to Catanzano’s poem, “At the Edge of the Abyss,/This World” written in response to the dark energy research that Gontcho A Gontcho and others conducted at the Cerro Tololo Inter-American Observatory in north-central Chile.
+In the collaboration, Gontcho A Gontcho performs an original Odissi choreography to Catanzano’s poem, “At the Edge of the Abyss,” written in response to the dark energy research that Gontcho A Gontcho and others conducted at the Cerro Tololo Inter-American Observatory in north-central Chile.

 La Vague Journal, vol. 11

-Amy Catanzano’s poem, “For Immediate Release,” in La Vague is written in the form of a press release from the future.
+Amy Catanzano’s poem, “For Immediate Release,” in La Vague is written as a press release from a dystopian future.
 Other contributors to the journal are Dara Cerv, Kate Colby, Joy Drury Cox, Kristin Ihns, Kelly Krumrie, Maggie Queeney, Rosmarie Waldrop, and Audra Wolowiec.
 Editor/curator: Jennifer Pilch.

 Truck (video-poem): TRansmission series